Primesty/GettingCleaningDataAssignment/CodeBook.md

 CODE BOOK - tidy_smartphone_data.txt

-Feature Selection
+Feature Selection for the tidy dataset

-The features selected for this data frame came from the transformation of the data in the "Human Activity Recognition Using Smartphones Dataset Version 1.0", which in turn have been taken from experiments carried out with a group of 30 volunteers within an age bracket of 19-48 years.
+The features selected for this data frame came from the transformation of the data in the "Human Activity Recognition Using Smartphones Dataset Version 1.0".

-Each person performed six activities (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING) wearing a smartphone (Samsung Galaxy S II) on the waist.
+The data were gleaned by having 30 volunteers (ages 19-48) wear a smartphone (Samsung Galaxy S II) and perform six activities:

+WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING

-Using its embedded accelerometer and gyroscope, 3-axial linear acceleration and 3-axial angular velocity at a constant rate of 50Hz data were captured, of accelerometer and gyroscope 3-axial raw signals tAcc-XYZ and tGyro-XYZ.
+The built-in accelerometer and gyroscope were used to capture a 3-axial angular velocity at a constant rate of 50Hz (raw signals: tAcc-XYZ, tGyro-XYZ).

 These signals were used to estimate variables of the feature vector for each pattern:
 '-XYZ' is used to denote 3-axial signals in the X, Y and Z directions.

 tBodyAcc-XYZ tGravityAcc-XYZ tBodyAccJerk-XYZ tBodyGyro-XYZ tBodyGyroJerk-XYZ tBodyAccMag tGravityAccMag tBodyAccJerkMag tBodyGyroMag tBodyGyroJerkMag fBodyAcc-XYZ fBodyAccJerk-XYZ fBodyGyro-XYZ fBodyAccMag fBodyAccJerkMag fBodyGyroMag fBodyGyroJerkMag

 angle(): Angle between two vectors.